LotrExtendedTeam/Extended-Wiki/wiki/docs/wiki/entities/good/Rivendell_Captain.md

 ## Hiring

-Rivendell Captains allow you to hire a Rivendell Elf or Rivendell Warrior as long as you have at least 300 alignment and some money.
+Rivendell Captains allow you to hire Rivendell Elves or Rivendell Warriors as long as you have at least 300 alignment and some money.

 ## Strategy